A corporal work of mercy.

 • A certain highly placed cleric, a Monsignor, in the chancery, fathered at least two children whilst in his high clerical office of Chancellor of Spiritual Affairs and Vicar General.
 What became of the mother?

-• A certain "hunk" of a Monsignor with the same Irish surname as the then Toronto Police Chief was frequently brought home to the Rosedale mansion of Cardinal Carter, "daddy," drunk and in drag.
+• A certain "hunk" of a Monsignor with the same Irish surname as a then Toronto Police Chief was frequently brought home to the Rosedale mansion of Cardinal Carter, "daddy," drunk and in drag from the gay district on Church Street.

-• Several deaths of priests and professors from AIDS
+• Several deaths of priests and professors from AIDS.

 What follows was transcribed from a microfiche copy by the writer.
 Bear in mind, that it was written for an audience sympathetic to the cause.